 A PCell implementation consists of at least three parts: a description text, a parameter declaration and a production callback.
 In addition, a PCell can provide a method that "fixes" parameters according to the PCell's consistency rules (coerce parameters).
 Technically, a PCell is a class implementing a certain interface with these methods.

 PCell's are usually packed in libraries.
 PCell libraries can be provided as shared objects/DLL's (in C++) or as Ruby scripts.
-Because PCell code is only executed if required, performance is not absolutely mandatory.
-A Ruby implementation will therefore be sufficient in most cases and is a much easier to provide.
+Because PCell code is only executed if required, performance usally is not the main objective.
+A Ruby implementation will therefore be sufficient in most cases and is a much easier to maintain.
 The Ruby approach also benefits from KLayout's integrated development environment.